Tennessee final expense life insurance can provide seniors over the age of 50 with an affordable way to cover funeral and burial expenses.

 However, if you choose cremation as an option for your final arrangements, the state does have regulations regarding this process.

-When it comes to funerals themselves, there are also certain rules and regulations that must be followed in Tennessee.
+When it comes to the memorial service, there are also certain rules and regulations that must be followed in Tennessee.

-For example, all funeral homes must provide price lists upon request so consumers can compare costs before making their decisions about which services they would like to purchase.
+For example, all funeral homes, should you choose to use one, must provide price lists upon request so consumers can compare costs before making their decisions about which services they would like to purchase.

 Furthermore, all contracts with funeral homes must include detailed information about what goods and services are being provided along with their associated prices.